FMRITE Launches new Regional Programme

 Special thanks to our partners - Commonwealth Foundation and Africalia, the two development institutions that made the residence possible.

 From 15th to 22nd FEMRITE hosted women writers from eight countries – Yaba Badoe from Ghana, Betty Bakashima from Rwanda, Olivia Jembere from Zimbabwe, Colleen Higgs from South Africa, Mastidia Mbeo from Tanzania, Kingwa Kamencu from Kenya, Yemodish Bekele from Ethiopia, and Margaret Ntakalimaze, Alal Brenda, Connie Obonyo, Winnie Munyarugerero, Philo Nabweru from Uganda.
 Dr Helen Moffet from South Africa Facilitated the Residence.
-Helen is a natural teacher!
+Helen is a natural teacher bts earrings from joom!
 Within the 1st hour of the 1st session, she had made all of us in the room feel like we had known each other all our lives.

 The main objectives of the residence are: